 |About McKenzie's in NZ Roderick & Isabellas descendants

-Hopefully by us all sharing verified information it will make the journey a bit smoother not only now but for those who come behind us.
+Hopefully by us all sharing verified information it will make the journey a bit smoother not only now but for those who come behind us, but will also provide an idea of the life our forbears lived.

 Roderick McKenzie's marriage to Isabel McDonald in Scotland is supposed to be listed in Burke's Peerage.
-(I have yet to see this entry.
-Please note that for Roderick's marriage to Isabel to be listed in Burkes Peerage Roderick's father would have had to have the title of Sir).
+(I have yet to see this entry).
+For Roderick's marriage to Isabel to be listed in Burkes Peerage Roderick's father would have had to have the title of Sir).
 Roderick is supposed to be descended from the McKenzies of Redcastle and the family tree dates back to 1150.
 I will be adding this information to the website, however, you will note that I have TBC beside a lot of this information.
 I'm still working on verifying all this information which can be a challenge as there are some significant gaps in the Scottish records in the 1600/1700's.
 However, on the positive side there is a lot of information that has been published on the various branches of the McKenzie Clan over the years.
 Alexander McKenzie published a book in 1894 that is available in 12 parts on the internet.
 One of the Earls of Cromatie also pubished a history in the 1800's that is readily available and there is also a lot of documentation available now on the sale/fortfeiture/and inheritance of McKenzie land that all assists in the genealogical process as well as the Findon Tables to refer to.
 Ministers of Parishes were usually well educated and documented affairs of their parishes which provides a host of information on the lifestyle and cost of living in the 1800's in Scotland.
-DNA testing is being widely used for genealogy, through the male line due to males having the Y chromosome.
+DNA testing is being widely used for genealogy, through the male line in particular due to males having the Y chromosome.
 The MacKenzie Society of Canada set up a DNA database in 2006.
+This year 2021 I undertook DNA testing as has one of my brothers and we are busy following up the 6900+ connections from the USA, Canada, Netherlands, France, Germany, Ireland and the UK.

 LOADING!
 Please wait ...